spencerccf/app_settings/README.md

   use_frameworks!
 ```

-### Android
-Each option will open and display the exact corresponding system settings screen: WIFI, Location, or Security, etc.
+## Usage

+Open the settings of the application using `AppSettings.openAppSettings()`.
-Using the `AppSettingsType.settings` option will open the general app settings.
+By default, `AppSettingsType.settings` is used as the type, which opens the general application settings.

-## Example
+If the given type is not supported on the current platform, the general settings are opened instead.

+**Android** If `asAnotherTask` is set to true, the settings page is opened in a different Activity.

 ```dart
 Widget build(BuildContext context) {